Daphne Oz: Television

 Oz was one of five co-hosts on ABC's The Chew, a weekday one-hour lifestyle show, which premiered in September 2011.
-She has a Daytime Emmy Award to her credit, sharing the 2015 award for Outstanding Informative Talk Show Host with her Chew co-hosts.On August 11, 2017, it was confirmed that Oz would be leaving the show prior to the release of the seventh and final season.
+She has a Daytime Emmy Award to her credit, sharing the 2015 award for Outstanding Informative Talk Show Host with her Chew co-hosts.
+On August 11, 2017, it was confirmed that Oz would be leaving the show prior to the release of the seventh and final season.

 After leaving The Chew, Oz has been featured as a guest co-host on The View, Beat Bobby Flay, and has appeared as a healthy living expert on Good Morning America, Fox & Friends, The Dr. Oz Show, The Rachael Ray Show, Dayside, and Good Day New York.
 She was also one of the celebrity guests on the game-show Celebrity Name Game.

 She also appeared as a judge on the Food Network competition show Cooks vs. Cons.
 On July 17, 2019, it was announced that Oz would be joining Gordon Ramsay and Aarón Sanchez on the eighth season of MasterChef Junior, replacing previous judge Christina Tosi.
 She makes weekly appearances on The Dish and has appeared on ABC's The $100,000 Pyramid.
 In March 2020, Daphne appeared on Today.

 In late 2021, after Mehmet Oz announced his candidacy for the U.S. Senate in the 2022 midterm election, numerous TV stations pulled his show from the air, due to FCC laws about giving political candidates equal air time.
 On January 17, 2022 - as a replacement for the Dr. Oz show during his campaign - Sony (distributor for the Dr. Oz show) debuted a new spinoff show titled The Good Dish featuring Daphne Oz as host.

 Personal life

 On August 26, 2010, Oz married John Jovanovic at the Municipal Marriage Bureau in Manhattan.
 Jovanovic is an investment fund analyst, whom Oz met in college.
-The civil ceremony was followed by two religious ceremonies on August 28, 2010.
+The civil ceremony was followed by two religious ceremonies on August 28, 2010, one at Serbian Saints Church in Portland, Maine, and one at the summer home of Oz's maternal grandparents led by Rev. Prescott Rogers of the Swedenborgian Church.
 They have four children.